 I can’t tell you how encouraging and reassuring it is to have found your class.
 She’s gone from feeling defeated to hopeful.
-Thank you so much for allowing her to join your class.
-She is really looking forward to next week.”
+Thank you so much for allowing her to join your class.”

 Here’s the thing… I want you to enjoy Latin.